carlosarguelles/cucumber-spring-boot-e2e-testing/readme.md

 ### Defining Steps

 In the `GreetingDefinitions` class, we will define three public functions that will be decorated as defined in the feature file.
-In Gherkin, each step stars with a preposition or an adverb (Given, When, Then, And, But).
+In Gherkin, each step starts with a preposition or an adverb (Given, When, Then, And, But).
 For further reading checkout [Cucumber API Definition](https://cucumber.io/docs/cucumber/api/?lang=java).

 ```java
 @SpringBootTest